fahust/--Solidity--MYOS/README.md

 ///@return param value of parameter contract function getParamsContract(string memory key) external view returns (uint256);

-///@notice mint a hero for a value price and generate stats and parameterr
+///@notice mint a hero for a value price and generate stats and parameter
 ///@param generation generation of creation hero
 ///@param peuple peuple with class and stat linked
 ///@param \_tokenUri uri of metadata token hero